DworkinLab/Bio720/R_exercises/R_ClassExercise_1_answers.md

 ## [1] TRUE TRUE TRUE TRUE TRUE TRUE
 ```

+Question 17.
 Let's say we had a second experimental factor which was the day of sampling (3,6) but we want to treat it as a factor `c(3, 6, 3, 6, 3, 6)` how would you code this?

 ```r